-Besides working with your physio to strengthen and refine your technique, it’s worth paying consideration to any nutrient deficiencies that may have led to your injury.
-Sufficient vitamin D and calcium are both critical to the prevention of bony injuries.
+The most important thing to avoid re-injury is to work with your physio to strengthen and refine your technique.
+Also consider any nutrient deficiencies that may have led to your injury.
+Vitamin D and calcium are both critical to the prevention of bony injuries.
 There are small amounts of Vitamin D in oily fish and some fortified milk, however the best source is sunshine.
 Vit D status can be assessed by your GP.
-Milk, yoghurt, cheese and other dairy foods are the richest sources of calcium but other sources are almonds, canned fish (with bones), tofu and dark green leafy veggies.
-You also need to ensure you are getting enough energy availability which means paying attention to what and when you are eating.
+Milk, yoghurt, cheese and other dairy foods are the richest sources of calcium.
+Other sources are almonds, canned fish (with bones), tofu and dark green leafy veggies.
+You also need to ensure you are getting enough energy, so make sure you are eating enough!

 Sources: Nutritional Support for Exercise-Induced Injuries, Clinical Sports Nutrition, Sports Dietitians Australia